 5. Aerate Your Scalded Milk

-Your 3 ounces of milk should be ready to aerate by this point.
+Your 90 ml of milk should be ready to aerate by this point.
 If you have a latte machine, you can combine steps two and four to aerate and emulsify the milk.
 But these two steps are separate if you’re using a frother or any method that doesn’t introduce steam into your milk.

 To aerate or stretch the milk, you have a few options.
 You can use the pressurized filter basket of the JOEPRESSO to create frothed milk with the milk you’ve scalded.
 Alternatively, you can introduce air into your milk with a whisk or French press.

 Pro Tip: If you don’t have a milk frother or steam wand, you can still make beautiful latte art with frothed milk in a French press.
 Watch as Lance Hendrick demonstrates this technique.

 6. Assemble Your Spanish Latte Coffee Drink Recipe with Sweetened Condensed Milk

 Once your milk is sufficiently aerated and emulsified, it’s time to assemble your Spanish latte.